Anal sex, spermicides, lube and the best expert of all.

 Let's start with the first group.

 Per spermicides, in general, if you can avoid using them, you want to avoid using them.
-Not only are they genital irritants -- so they tend to make sex feel less pleasant for a lot of partners, especially female partners, but because they're genital irritants, they have been shown in some studies to slightly increase the risks of STI transmission.
+Not only are they genital irritants -- so they tend to make sex feel less pleasant for a lot of partners, especially partners with vaginas, but because they're genital irritants, they have been shown in some studies to slightly increase the risks of STI transmission.
 Plus the amount of spermicide on a spermicidal condom is so miniscule that it's not offering you a lot more protection.

 Condoms used properly, all by themselves, work beautifully.
 (And really, spermicide only has a chance to work if a condom breaks, in which case, spermicide or no, we'd advice using emergency contraception, making the spermicide moot.)